 On February 27, the workshop was inaugurated by Mohamed Shaheeb, President of Maldives Broadcasting Commission.
 He highlighted the importance of media’s role in educating and creating awareness among the public on environmental issues.

 At the closing ceremony, Miruza Mohamed, the National Ozone Officer, announced a new media award for excellence in ozone/climate related media products carried in print, broadcast and web media in the Maldives.
 The USD 1,000 award is open to all Maldivian journalists and broadcasters working in Divehi and English.

-The workshhop was facilitated by the UNEP OzonAction Team, and regional media experts Nalaka Gunawardene, Director of TVE Asia Pacific, and Moneeza Hashmi, President of Commonwealth Broadcasting Association (CBA) and General Manager, HUM-TV of Pakistan.
+The media training workshop was conducted by NOU staff along with two regional media experts, Nalaka Gunawardene, Director of TVE Asia Pacific, and Moneeza Hashmi, General Manager of HUM-TV of Pakistan and President, Commonwealth Broadcasting Association (CBA).

 TVEAP has been a regular partner in media training and capacity building in the Maldives.
 In June and July 2010, TVEAP helped conduct two national media workshops on ozone and climate related issues.

 The Maldives is the smallest Asian country in both population and land area.
 With an average ground level of 1.5 metres (4 ft 11 in) above sea level, it is also the planet's lowest country.